-In recent years, new standards were adopted by the Commission for both the Education Specialist credential and the Pupil Personnel Services credential.
-The regulatory process is underway for both of these credential areas and programs must fully transition to these new standards by July 1, 2022.
+In recent years, new standards were recently adopted by the Commission for both the Education Specialist credential and the Pupil Personnel Services credential.
+The regulatory process is underway for both of these credential areas and programs will soon be transitioning to these new standards.
 Additional information on these transitions will be provided in the 2021-22 COA Annual Report.